cdoremus/dotsub-fileupload-backend/Readme.md

-## Web Service Endpoints for Angular 2 File Upload Form Application using Spring Boot and Spring Rest Controller
+## Web Service Endpoints for Angular 2 and React File Upload Form Application using Spring Boot and Spring Rest Controller

-This project is a standalone web service used by the Angular 2 client to upload files to a server and save metatdata about uploaded files in a database.
+This project is a standalone web service used by the Angular 2 and React client to upload files to a server and save metatdata about uploaded files in a database.

 ### Technologies used
 - Gradle for building the app, running the embedded server and running tests and other checks